Stan Adelstein: Early life and education

 Adelstein was born in Sioux City, Iowa.
 He grew up in Rapid City, South Dakota, but graduated from high school in Denver, Colorado, where there were more opportunities for him to connect with his Jewish heritage.
 He graduated from the University of Colorado Boulder, where he majored in civil engineering and business.
 He served in the United States Army, and then returned to Rapid City in 1957.
 His family founded the Northwestern Engineering Company, where he worked and eventually took over.
 He also earned a Graduate of Business Administration degree with honors from South Dakota of School Mines & Technology.

 Political career

 Adelstein was elected to the South Dakota House of Representatives in 2000, and served four years in the House before he was elected to the South Dakota Senate in 2005.
 In 2006, Adelstein was defeated in the Republican primary by Elli Schwiesow.
 He endorsed the Democratic Party nominee, Tom Katus.
 In 2008, Adelstein regained the seat, defeating Katus and Schwiesow in a three-way race with Schwiesow running as an independent.
 Adelstein ran unopposed for the South Dakota Senate in 2010 and 2012.
-In December 2013, Adelstein resigned from the South Dakota Senate due to health reasons.
+In December 2013, Adelstein resigned from the South Dakota Senate for health reasons.